wkndStanger/golang-lv-creator/README.md

-# Golang Liquid Variable Reflector
+# Golang Liquid Variable Creator

-This app focuses on submitting golang, creating separate input boxes for easy access to copy and paste variables.
+This app focuses on submitting variable names, adding those names to the global golang template, creating separate input boxes for easy access to copy and paste variables.

 ## Features

-- Converts Golang HTML into separate inputs.
+- Converts variable names into golang scripts.
 - Converts Golang HTML within textarea into Mirrors to refer to the variables being stored.
 - Copy input inside textarea box and inputs.